breezy-weather/breezy-weather/CONTRIBUTE.md

 Additionally, any added preferences means implementing it, make the code execute conditionally for everyone, and maintain it (test it, handle bug reports, etc).
 What looks like a simple option can represent a lot of work.

-So, the idea is to make a fair use of preferences, so if it covers too narrow of a case, it won’t be implemented.
+So, the idea is to make a fair use of preferences, so if it covers too narrow of a case, it won’t be implemented to avoid [feature creep](https://en.wikipedia.org/wiki/Feature_creep).

 You can read [Niagara’s design principles](https://help.niagaralauncher.app/article/8-niagaras-design-principles) for a similar take on the matter (although due to the nature of this weather app, the “universal” criteria doesn’t always apply to us).

+Usually, we will suggest your use our [content provider](https://github.com/breezy-weather/breezy-weather/discussions/2089) for the following cases:
+- New widgets, or more generally updates to existing widgets, as we already know what we want to do in the next [widget overhaul](https://github.com/breezy-weather/breezy-weather/issues/937)
+- New notifications, or configuration options for notifications (such as sending a notification based on some thresholds)
+- A different design

 ### New weather sources